 Give without strings attached.
 Bring a meal even if it never gets eaten.
 Write the card even if it never gets read.
 Ask God for insight and then act on it.

 Bring the gifts and talents God has given you to the pain.
-I had those who gave out of their gifting of administration and took over logistics for the celebration of life service and the dozens of people who travelled to attend.
+People gave to our family out of their gifts of administration, taking over logistics for the celebration of life service and the dozens of people traveling to attend.

-I would caution offering to help and then not being willing to do what is needed in the moment.
-Some help isn’t very glamorous and it was hard to feel like I wasn’t being heard when I asked for specific things and they were glossed over.
+I would caution offering to help and then not being willing to do what is needed at the moment.
+Some help isn’t very glamorous.
+It was hard to feel like I wasn’t being heard when I asked for specific things and they were glossed over.

 The things that made my heart the most grateful was when people would initiate spending time with my kids, my young men.
 There were times I was gone and they would be invited over for meals.